Building your first Bot Powered Adaptive Card Extension with .NET

 Rendering Card Views

 Every CardViewResponse instance is made of a property named AceData that defines some aesthetic settings like the size of the card, its icon, the title, and the description.
 It also defines the unique ID of the card and a JSON object to represent some custom Properties, if there's need.
 Every CardViewResponse instance also provides a ViewId string property, which declares a unique ID to identify the specific Card View instance for the ACE and which is mandatory to assign a value to.
-There's also an event with name OnCardSelection, which can be used to handle custom action when the user selects on the Card View.
+There's also an event with name OnCardSelection, which can be used to handle custom actions when the user selects on the Card View.

 Moreover, the CardViewResponse instance provides a property named CardViewParameters that defines the actual outline of the Card View.
 The content of the CardViewParameters property defines the structure of the components model used to render the card.
 Using the CardViewParameters factory type you can define different flavors of Card Views using the following methods: